49ers beat Cowboys 17-9 in exhibition opener | New Country 923

 49ers beat Cowboys 17-9 in exhibition opener

+“It was a good first drive,” Prescott said.
+“We came out pretty clean, in and out of the huddle.
+We set the tempo we wanted to.
+Obviously, we wanted to get in the end zone.”

-Prescott and the bulk of the Dallas offensive starters played one series, moving the ball 65 yards in nine plays.
-The drive stalled when his third-down pass in the red zone was batted at the line by Sheldon Day right back to Prescott, who lost a yard on the play before Brett Maher kicked the first of his three field goals.
+The drive stalled when his third-down pass in the red zone was batted at the line by Sheldon Day right back to Prescott, who lost a yard on the play, setting up Brett Maher’s first of three field goals.

+“I just wanted to show I could catch too,” Prescott said.
+“At that point, I figured it was time to get down.”

-Dallas didn’t have its entire first-team offense on the field as star running back Ezekiel Elliott remains a contract holdout in search of a new contract.
-Rookie Tony Pollard got the nod and ran four times for 16 yards on his only drive of the game.
+Dallas didn’t have its entire first-team offense on the field as star running back Ezekiel Elliott remains a holdout in search of a new contract.
+Rookie Tony Pollard got the nod and ran four times for 16 yards on his only drive.

+“He looks confident out there,” owner Jerry Jones said.
+“We’ve seen him do it.
+We know he’s capable if he really needs to, to carry the whole load.”

 The Cowboys also played most of their starters on defense for the first two drives, while the Niners kept about 30 players out either with injuries or out of caution.
 Only a handful of projected starters played for San Francisco, with quarterback Jimmy Garoppolo waiting until next week to make his return from knee surgery.